-How to Prune Heaths and Heathers
+How to Prune Heath and Heather

 They are very low-maintenance plants, but they do need pruning once a year after they bloom.
-Check out this video on how to prune a Scotch Heather in the fall; you can also use the techniques shown to prune a Daboecia (Irish Heath) in late summer, or Erica in winter.
+Check out this video on how to prune a Scotch Heather in the fall; you can also use the techniques shown to prune a Daboecia in late summer, or Erica in winter.

 (My employee took this video when we were out doing some garden cleanup, and an interested fellow wandered up to watch.
 We get a lot of local color here in Arcata!)